flor0/nextcloud-docker/README.md

 this will take a while.

+### Building nginx
+This will embed an optimized configuration for serving Nextcloud files and PHP-FPM resources.
+Run this command from the root of the cloned repo:

+`docker compose build nginx`

 ### Installing Nextcloud

 Run `docker compose up -d`.
 If something doesn't work try debugging it yourself of open an issue with the php-fpm and nginx logs attached.